Le Bristol Hotel Beirut: Famous Guests

 Since its opening, the hotel has hosted famous guests like Albert II, Prince of Monaco, Mohammad Reza Pahlavi, the former Shah of Iran and Soraya Esfandiary-Bakhtiari, Jacques Chirac, former president of France, Abdullah bin Abdulaziz Al Saud, former King of Saudi Arabia, King Hussein of Jordan and Princess Dina bint 'Abdu'l-Hamid of Jordan.
 It is also inside Le Bristol's walls that politicians from all Lebanese parties frequently hold meetings.

 Architecture

 The hotel consists of a triangular 6-story building that's hollow in the middle to accommodate a garden.
 The hotel interior was designed by the famous French decorator Jean Royère and was upgraded in 2015 by Galal Mahmoud.
 The hotel has 157 rooms including suites, a pool, an oriental lounge and restaurants.
 After the renovation in 2015, the rooms were designed to represent the Lebanese and luxury design history.

 Oriental Rooms

 The oriental room has a touch of oriental luxury and colours mixed with the design of the 21st century.

 1960s Rooms

-The 1960s rooms uses coloured and modernised 1960s furniture.
+The 1960s rooms uses colors and modernized 1960s furniture.